Constitution & By-Laws

 Section 5:

 C. Executive Director: It shall be the duty of the Executive Director to receive and disburse funds, to prepare periodic reports on the financial condition of TCA and that are required as a result of 501(c) nonprofit status (Annual Report and a 990-N for the IRS) , to keep minutes of each annual business meeting for approval at the next, to perform other duties usually attached to the office of Executive Director, and to act at the request of the President and/or Executive Committee.
-It shall also be the responsibility of the Executive Director to attend the annual meeting of the Southern States Communication Association, and to schedule a TCA Executive Committee meeting annually at the SSCA conference.

 F. Webmaster: It shall be the duty of the Webmaster to maintain and update the Tennessee Communication Association’s website as needed.